What's new in version 5.0?

 locale.properties and your language folder.

-Hint: There are two ways to define the language files needed for the labels of the buttons and screen elements of the PDF viewer.
+Hint: There are two ways to define the language files needed for the labels of the buttons and screen elements.
 The second method is described below in the "internationalization" section.

 - Now you can display the PDF file like so: